• Skip to primary navigation

 Showing how to tuck the chicken wing tip for trussing.

-How to Cut the Chicken
+How to Properly Cut a Whole Roasted Chicken

 1. Place the cooked chicken, breast side up on a cutting board and cut the twine off of the bird if used.